Patacode/gitignore-template-generator/DOCUMENTATION.md

 Author: Patacode <pata.codegineer@gmail.com>
 ```

-The CLI tool is a simple API binder to `toptal` gitignore template generation
+By default, the CLI tool is a simple API binder to `toptal` gitignore template
-service.
-It takes gitignore template names as positional arguments and
+generation service.
+It takes gitignore template names as positional arguments
-generates a gitignore template for you:
+and generates a gitignore template for you:

 ```text
 $ gitignore-template-generator rust python java